-[I got this far…]

-BAM-specific Binomial Mixture Modeling (BBMM) produces accurate genotype likelihoods.
+Estimation of genotype likelihoods by BAM-specific Binomial Mixture Modeling (BBMM)

-‘BAM-specific Binomial Mixture Modeling’ or BBMM is used to generate raw sequence genotypes likelihoods from an SNP site list and BAMs.
-Due to operational heterogeneity across sequencing centers due to using different sequencing platforms (ex: Illumina vs. SOLiD), alignment algorithms [bwa, MOSAIK ] and other factors such as using different parameter settings on aligners, we found that modeling BAM specific effects (such as platform and experiment variation) produces the highest quality genotype likelihood.
+Sequence produced by different sequencing centers can create heterogeneity in BAM files due to differences in aligners, sequencers and operational parameters.
+Due to this operational heterogeneity, we developed BAM-specific Binomial Mixture Modeling (BBMM) to model the heterogeneity within each sample BAM.
+This allows SNPTools, to maximize the read depth evidence and convert it into accurate genotype likelihoods for each of the three genotypes: Ref/Ref, Ref/Alt, and Alt/Alt.

+BBMM models each BAM individually.
+For example, a single individual may have n BAMs.
+Each BAM may be generated using different sequencing platforms, sequenced with capture, or even sequenced on different lanes.
+We model the ith BAM with a mixture of three binomial ratios, with a parameter p=pri, phi, pai representing the three possible genotypes (Ref/Ref, Ref/Alt, Alt/Alt) respectively.
+As these BAMs are drawn from the same individual, we evaluate the joint distribution all BAMs.
+In the case of single BAM however, the model simplifies as a mixture of three binomial distributions.
+For a particular site m, the genotype gm is drawn from a genome wide multinomial distribution of three genotype class (Ref/Ref, Ref/Alt, Alt/Alt), denoted as gm ~ multinomial (wr, wh, wa).
+If we had a microarray dataset of gm, it would straight forward to estimate (pri, phi, pai) and (wr, wh, wa) by simple counting using read depth information.

+[ need to decipher the code before I can write this section]]]

+However in our situation, gm is not observed, but it can be treated as latent variable that can be solved using the Expectation-Maximization (EM) algorithm [dempster].

+[is this the prior over the read depth of reference allele for individual I]

+[ this formula is not correct, you can’t set the conditional on its self… also, his parameters keep changing… in this writeup ]

+Raw genotype likelihood can be obtained directly once we obtain the estimation of the genotype ratios: p(rm,am|gm=g)=B(am|pg,rm+am).
+We use these likelihoods as HMM emission probabilities in our imputation engine detailed later.

+where is the number of reference reads and is the number of alternative reads.

 BAM-specific Binomial Mixture Modeling (BBMM) was developed to model the heterogeneity within each BAM that may arise due because of different aligners, sequencers and parameters and then convert corresponding read depth information into the genotype likelihood of one of three genotypes: Ref/Ref, Ref/Alt, and Alt/Alt.
+To evaluate the quality of each BAM, we generate

+P(Genotype=Ref| Genotype=Ref/Ref)

-To evaluate the quality of each BAM, we generated P(Genotype=Ref| Genotype=Ref/Ref), the emission probability of a read being Ref given a Ref/Ref genotype against
+the emission probability of a read being Ref given a Ref/Ref genotype against

+P(Genotype=Ref| Genotype=Alt/Alt)

-P(Genotype=Ref| Genotype=Alt/Alt), the probability of a read being Ref given a Alt/Alt genotype in Figure 3b.
+the probability of a read being Ref given a Alt/Alt genotype in Figure 3b.
 We found these two values to be negatively correlated with an r2=0.72.
 However this plot also revealed samples located on the up-left part of Figure 3b that exhibit a strong deviation from the clusters for Illumina, SOLiD and Solexa 454 samples.
 Upon examination, these sequencing runs were considered of low quality due to operational issues such as lane swap, or poor coverage statistics.